django-cms/django-cms/docs/how_to/install.rst

     sudo aptitude install python-pip
     sudo pip install virtualenv

-Next, install the appropriate libraries to build the Python adapters for your selected database.
+Next, install the appropriate libraries to build the Python adaptors for your selected database.
 For PostgreSQL:

 .. code-block:: bash